Kazhnuz/awesome-sonic/README.md

-# awesome-sonicfangames
+# awesome-sonic

-> A curated list of awesome fangames and hacks based on the Sonic the Hedgehog franchise.
+> A curated list of awesome fancreation based on the Sonic the Hedgehog franchise.

-Sonic the Hedgehog is full of awesome fangames, but it can be a bit difficult to find our way inside all the fan-created games that exist.
-This list aim to make it easier to find what you want !
+The Sonic community have created a lot of awesome content for years.
+Despite that, many people don't always know that part of the fandom.
+The goal of this list is to make it easier to discover all those creation and fun stuff.

 > **This list is a WIP and still very incomplete**